 When you want to know more about your property and what makes it unique, an on-site habitat assessment by one of Plateau’s wildlife biologists can be invaluable.
 We’ll walk your land with you, educating you about its characteristics and the most appropriate ways of improving habitats for your target species.
 You’ll end up with an increased appreciation for your land, as well as the knowledge to help you become a more successful land and wildlife manager.

-Receiving or maintaining the tax advantages of Agricultural or Wildlife Management Valuation, commonly called ag or wildlife exemptions, is easier with the experts of Plateau on your side.
-Our biologists are also registered tax consultants, uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.
+Receiving or maintaining the tax advantages of agricultural or wildlife management valuation, commonly called ag or wildlife exemptions, is easier with the experts of Plateau on your side.
+Our staff includes registered tax consultants, uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.